gardener/gardener/docs/concepts/operator.md

 ### Settings For Runtime Cluster

 The `Garden` resource offers a few settings that are used to control the behaviour of `gardener-operator` in the runtime cluster.
-This section provides an overview over the available settings:
+This section provides an overview over the available settings in `.spec.runtimeCluster.settings`:

 #### Load Balancer Services